Construction Dewatering

 Discharge of any precipitation or groundwater accumulated during construction or excavation

 Halifax Water requires all persons to have appropriate permission prior to using any Halifax Water infrastructure.
 For the average person this means having an account with Halifax Water and paying your regular bill.
-For construction sites and other non-permanent discharges this means obtaining a Discharge Approval from Halifax Water.
+For construction sites, and other non-permanent discharges, this means obtaining a Dewatering Approval from Halifax Water.

-No excavation or trench water is permitted to be discharged into Halifax Water’s systems without prior approval.
-If you are working on a project that may require dewatering you are encouraged to apply ahead of time as the approval time may be a couple weeks dependant on your site history.
-Some sites may not be permitted to discharge due to their history, for example a contaminated site.
+No excavation or trench water is approved to be dewatered into Halifax Water’s systems without prior approval.
+If you are working on a project that may require dewatering you are encouraged to apply ahead of time as the approval time may be a couple weeks depending on your site history.
+Some sites may not be approved to dewater due to their history, for example a contaminated site.

 Requirements for all sites

-• Representative water quality testing will always be required before discharging.
+• Representative water quality testing will always be required before dewatering.

-• All discharges must meet all the conditions set out in Section 63 of Halifax Water’s Regulations, including the concentration limits listed in Table 6.
+• Dewatering must meet all the conditions set out in Section 63 of Halifax Water’s Regulations, including the concentration limits listed in Table 6.

-• Discharge of construction water to the stormwater systems is not permitted.
+• Dewatering of construction water to the stormwater system is not approved.

-• No discharge will be permitted during or immediately after rain events.
+• No dewatering will be approved during or immediately after rain events.

 • All sites will be required to have pretreatment for TSS, pH, and other site-specific parameters.